If you are hosting events or you run a pub/ restaurant, you will need to apply for a personal licence.

 You can apply for a Basic DBS check yourself, which is the level of check required as part of the personal licence application process.

-Similar to a DBS check, there is no expiry date on a personal license.
-This wasn’t always the case, but now you can keep your licence for as long as you wish.
+There is no expiry date on a personal license.
+This was not always the case, but now you may retain your licence for as long as you wish.

-Your personal licence may not have an expiry date, but that doesn’t mean it can’t be revoked.
-Your licence can be taken away from you if you are found guilty of a relevant offence after the licence was approved.
+Your personal licence may not have an expiry date, but that does not mean it cannot be revoked.
+Your licence can be taken away if you are found guilty of a relevant offence after the licence was approved.